Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 This includes a Teensy-centric Arduino class library for reading the TSL1402R sensor, an Teensy Arduino example, and a Processing sketch to visualize the pixel data in near-realtime.

 Tested on Teensy 3.6 OK and fast!
 In fact, the processing app can't keep up without inserting a few milliseconds delay in the Teensy 3.6 loop.
-I am seeing well over 240 frames per second (512 bytes each frame); I will measure more precisely after some experiments in speeding it up, with an eye towards using a C++ display solution in the future.
+I am seeing well over 240 frames per second (512 bytes each frame); I will measure more precisely after some experiments in speeding up the Processing sketch, with an eye towards using a C++ display solution in the future.
+The Processing sketch is pretty stripped-for-speed as is, but polls serial in the loop for available bytes.
+I want to retry redrawing the screen from Serial event instead, last time I tried this approach it was much more sluggish, but I suspect my sync bit was being falsified by the data at the time.

 The sensor consists of a linear array of 256 photodiodes.
 The sensor pixels are clocked out using "parallel mode" circuit of the sensor datasheet, and thus 2 pixels are presented for reading at a time.
 (After looping 128 times, we are done reading all the pixels.)